cancel

 var input = document.querySelector("#yourSelector");

-3. Update the following snippet to use your
+3. Update the following snippet with the information you have just gathered

 var parameters1 = {isTrusted: true, altKey: false, bubbles: true, cancelBubble: false, cancelable: true, charCode: 0, code: "F7", composed: true, ctrlKey: false, defaultPrevented: true, detail: 0, eventPhase: 0, isComposing: false, key: "F7", keyCode: 118, location: 0, metaKey: false, repeat: false, returnValue: false, shiftKey: false, which: 118};